RahulKorde19/Blogging-App-MERN/README.md

 ## Installation

-To set up Blog-It locally, follow these comprehensive steps:
+To set up Blogging-App-MERN locally, follow these comprehensive steps:

 1. **Clone the repository:**